projecthamster/hamster-shell-extension/README.rst

     # Unpack build
     tar xfz dist/contact@projecthamster.org.tar.gz -C ~/.local/share/gnome-shell/extensions/contact@projecthamster.org

-Afterwards, enable the extension and change the preferences using Tweak Tool, or on ``https://extensions.gnome.org/local/``
+Afterwards, enable the extension and change the preferences using Tweak Tool, or on ``https://extensions.gnome.org/local/``.
+On GNOME 3.36 and later, you can also use the GNOME "Extensions" tool.